dSapariya/VueJs-Notes/README.md

 - **Project Size and Complexity**: For larger, more complex projects, the Composition API may offer better code organization and reusability.
 - **Personal Preference**: Some developers prefer the structure of the Options API, while others like the flexibility of the Composition API.

-Here's a complete README file for Vue directives:

 ---

 # Vue Directives